Carcharodon plicatilis

-Carcharodon plicatilis (meaning "Bended japped/shapped-tooth" in Ancient Greek), also known as giant white shark, or broad-toothed mako, is an extinct species of giant lamnid shark that lived in Late Miocene and Early Pliocene epochs, probably something between 7.1 and 3.6 millions years ago.
-He is also considered one of, if not, the largest species of shark of Lamnidae family, and is considered a related species to modern great white shark (Carcharodon carcharias), and possible your direct ancestor, or a transitional species between C. hubbelli and C. hastalis.
+Carcharodon plicatilis (meaning "Bended japped/shaped-tooth" in Ancient Greek), also known as giant white shark, or broad-toothed mako, is an extinct species of giant lamnid shark that lived between the Late Miocene and Early Pliocene epochs, probably between 7.1 and 3.6 million years ago.
+It is also considered one of, if not, the largest species of shark of the family Lamnidae, and is considered a related species to the modern great white shark (Carcharodon carcharias), and possibly a direct ancestor to it, or a transitional species between C. hubbelli and C. hastalis.

-The body size is estimated in 5.2 and 7.6 meters (17.6 and 25 ft) in length, with a possible average size of 5 meters (16.4 ft) in length.
-Some similar fossil was also found dated of Early Miocene and Late Pliocene epochs, between 20 and 3 millions years ago in North America, Peru and Europe.
-The validity of this species are in dispute, is often considered junior synonym of C. hastalis, but some studies suggest C. plicatilis as a valid species and very related too.
-The C. plicatilis is also known as Isurus xiphodon, depending on the classification.
+The largest individual possibly reached up to 6–7.6 m long.
+The validity of this species is in dispute, often considered as a junior synonym of C. hastalis, but some studies have suggested that C. plicatilis is a valid species and very closely related to the former.
+C. plicatilis is also known as Isurus xiphodon, depending on the classification.